Class 01 -Orientation & Layers of Culture and Identity

 Lesson adapted from Peace Corps: Features of Culture

 Homework due on 06/13/2023 by 4 PM: Please choose one video of the three videos that is the most interesting to you to view with the closed captions (CC) that you can also read.
-Then, reflect and analyze what you watched and take notes on the TED Talk 4-Cs worksheet attached below.
+Then, reflect and analyze what you watched and type your answers on the 4-Cs worksheet in your online document assigned to you in class.
 The four Cs are concepts, challenges, connections, and changes.

 This New York Times presentation describes the Chicano Culture in Japan with some Japanese language in the interviews: